daattali/beautiful-jekyll/_posts/2024-11-17-Cisco Router-as-a-DHCP-Server.md

 author: Baltej Giri
 ---

-#### What is this blog about?
+**Preface**
-This blog is from a topic from CCNA exam and I am documenting my journey to be a CCNA certified, more specifically I am writing this blog on a topic "Cisco Router as a DHCP server".
-This document will have four parts, the first part is about introduction of this lab, second part where I have designed a logical diagram of this network, the third part where the actual fun begins, the configuration, and the last part is making sure we're getting the anticipated results.
+Hello fellow learners, I am writing this blog to document my understanding on DHCP server.
+DHCP servers can be setup in multiple ways, in this blog I am covering the details on how to setup DHCP server on a Cisco router.
+This blog has four parts, the first part is about an introduction.
+In the second part, I have designed a logical diagram of the network.
+The third part, the configuration on all network devices used in this lab.
+The last part is about verification, verification of configuration is important as it makes sure we're getting the anticipated results.

+# Introduction
-# Cisco Router as a DHCP Server
+## Cisco Router as a DHCP Server

 A Cisco router or a Cisco switch can be used as a DHCP server.
 An enterprise can decide to configure DHCP server on a Cisco router or switch depending their infrastructure design.
 In this blog, a simple yet complex network design is used to demonstrate the concept of DHCP server on Cisco router.
 This network design consists of a router, multi-layer switch and two PCs.
 The complexity of this design is in the configuration of DHCP server using Cisco router concept.